 Google Tag Manager Server-side tagging allows moving out third-party tracking pixels off the website or app to the server-side environment.
 Server-side tagging offers a few advantages over client-side tags:

-- Faster performance: Fewer tags are running on your website or app meaning less code runs inside the browser, improving your website speed.
+- Faster performance: Fewer tags are running on your website or app.
+It means less code runs inside the browser, improving your website speed.

 - More security: Data is better protected as it will be managed inside the server-side environment.

-We highly recommend you to switch to a custom subdomain, since with the custom subdomain you’ll have two significant advantages:
+We recommend setting up a custom subdomain since with the custom subdomain you’ll enjoy the following benefits:

-The main reason why you should move to a custom subdomain is data quality.
 Tracking prevention doesn’t affect requests from your own domain.
-Your website will bypass AdBlockers and ITPs, giving the full data about your website visitors and sales.
+Your website will bypass AdBlockers and ITPs, giving the full data about your website visitors and conversions.